| BB1116

 all the last leg whilst Bryan returned to

-Honister where he had left his car.
+Honister where he had left his car. | We

 both enjoyed the super conditions and views and it was

 great to be part of it.
+Photos

-by tabarca32
+by tabarca32 Stan

-subsequently added:
+subsequently added: There

 was a chap from Chesterfield who was effectively doing